ProgPrak-Native-App/react-native-app/CONTRIBUTING.md

 We would love to have your input!
 We want to make contributing to this project as easy and transparent as possible.

-## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
+## We Use [Gitflow](https://www.gitkraken.com/learn/git/git-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `develop`.